Okaloosa County Criminal Defense Attorney

 As for juvenile cases, the Honorable Terrence Ketchel presides over such cases in Crestview, and the Honorable John Jay Gontarek presides in Fort Walton Beach.

-Tim Flaherty has practiced before all of these judges for years.
-He has a reputation as an honest, prepared, and skillful advocate for his clients.
+I have practiced before all of these judges for years.
+I have a reputation as an honest, prepared, and skillful advocate for my clients.
 Having an attorney with that kind of reputation can make all the difference in your case.

 Dealing with prosecutors is a numbers game.
-They have hundreds of cases, so it is vital for us to get them to look at you as an individual and not just another case number.
-We take the time to build a full profile of our clients’ accomplishments, awards, character references, etc. Providing this information to the prosecutor at the appropriate time often means the difference between a conviction and a dismissal or reduced charge.
+They have hundreds of cases, so it is vital to get them to look at you as an individual and not just another case number.
+I take the time to build a full profile of our client’s accomplishments, awards, character references, etc. Providing this information to the prosecutor at the appropriate time can mean the difference between a conviction and a dismissal or reduced charge.

-At the same time we are preparing mitigation, we are also carefully reviewing the evidence in your case.
-We are looking for weak spots in the state’s evidence that we can exploit to your benefit.
+I will also carefully review the evidence in your case.
+I will be looking for weak spots in the state’s evidence that I can exploit to your benefit.

-When we sit down to discuss your case with the prosecutor, we will have a clear idea of the strengths and weaknesses of our case as well as the state’s case.
-This allows us to negotiate better deals for our clients and it also helps identify which cases need to go to trial.
+When I sit down to discuss your case with the prosecutor, I will have a clear idea of the strengths and weaknesses of our case as well the state’s case.
+This allows me to negotiate better deals for our clients and it also helps identify which cases need to go to trial.

-A lot of our clients are first offenders who made a mistake a need a second chance.
-For those clients, we will be aggressive in seeking a resolution that results in a dismissal of charges.
-For example, we will look at possibly a deferred prosecution agreement, or a referral to pretrial intervention.
-For our first time offenders, it is also very important that we keep the option open to have the record expunged or sealed when the case is over.
+A lot of my clients are first offenders who made a mistake a need a second chance.
+I will be aggressive in seeking a resolution that results in a dismissal of charges.
+For example, I will look at possibly a deferred prosecution agreement, or a referral to pretrial intervention.
+It is also very important to keep the option open to have the record expunged or sealed when the case is over.

 Serious felony cases are a different matter.
 In these cases, simply providing mitigation will not usually be enough.
-Defending felony cases is an art and it requires another level of skill and expertise to protect our clients from prison sentences and permanent felony convictions.
+Defending felony cases is an art and it requires another level of skill and expertise to protect you from a prison sentence or a permanent felony conviction.

-Flaherty Defense Firm is proud to say that over ½ of our cases are serious felony charges.
-We do not shy away from high stakes.
-We dig in and get to work protecting our clients.
+I am proud to say that a large percentage of my cases are serious felony charges.
+I do not shy away from tough cases.
+I dig in and get to work protecting my clients.

-We understand that you may be “on the fence” about what to do next.
+I understand that you may be “on the fence” about what to do next.
 Do yourself a favor and at least get some answers to your questions.
 Don’t make the mistake of thinking that all lawyers are the same, or even worse, that you don’t need a lawyer.
-If you have been arrested for a misdemeanor or felony crime in Okaloosa County, contact a criminal defense attorney at Flaherty Defense Firm 24/7 by calling (850) 243-6097 and put us to work on your defense.
+If you have been arrested for a misdemeanor or felony crime in Okaloosa County, call me 24/7 at (850) 243-6097 and put Flaherty Defense Firm to work on your defense.

 Okaloosa County Resources